apparebit/analog/README.md

 between the two possible concrete type parameters.
 In contrast, Pandas requires substantially different code for determining value counts for all of the data (in case of ranges) or for grouped data (in case of rates).
-As a result, there are two independent implementations for the *statistic* nonterminal, `FluentStatistic` and `FluentRate`.
+As a result, there are two independent implementations for the *statistic* nonterminal, as part of `FluentSentence` and as `FluentRate`.

 The main entry point for fluent analysis is: